1/5 Divorce petitions mention gambling as ground for divorce

 1/5 divorce petitions that we have received so far this year have mentioned gambling as a reason for divorce, having contributed to the irretrievable breakdown of their marriage.

-In the UK, gambling addictions are on the rise and have been for some time with what is called fixed odds betting terminals where you can bet up to £100 every 20 seconds on roulette, blackjack etc.
+In the UK, gambling addictions are on the rise and have been for some time with what are called fixed odds betting terminals where you can bet up to £100 every 20 seconds on roulette, blackjack etc.

 In 2013, gambling was mentioned in every 1/15 divorce petitions that we received.